 1. The Borrower shall vest the responsibility for the carrying out of the overall Project with MoILHSA, with information and support from the Revenue Service and the State Procurement Agency.

-2. The Borrower, through MoILHSA, shall: (a) establish no later than thirty (30) days after the Signature Date, and thereafter maintain throughout the implementation of the Project, a Project Implementation Unit (“PIU”) with composition, resources, and terms of reference acceptable to the Bank; and (b) vest responsibility for day-to-day implementation of the Project to such PIU.
+2. The Borrower, through MoILHSA, shall: (a) establish no later than thirty (30) days after the Effective Date, and thereafter maintain throughout the implementation of the Project, a Project Implementation Unit (“PIU”) with composition, resources, and terms of reference acceptable to the Bank; and (b) vest responsibility for day-to-day implementation of the Project to such PIU.

 B. Manuals